laminas/laminas-i18n/docs/book/v3/migration/migration-from-2-to-3.md

 Additionally, these filters have been reworked to ensure native compatibility with `laminas-filter` v3 execution pipelines.

-> [!IMPORTANT] Migration Action Required
+IMPORTANT: **Migration Action Required**
-> If your application relies on these filters, you must explicitly require the new satellite package:
+If your application relies on these filters, you must explicitly require the new satellite package:

 ```bash
 $ composer require laminas/laminas-i18n-filter